 A traditional grid system provides opportunities for walking and bicycling.
-It is just a short walk to Kimball School, Manuel Portillo Youth Center, Paradise Creek Educational Park, and the 24th Street Trolley Station, Roughly a 1⁄4 mile or a five-minute walk; residents are able to walk to the City Hall, City Library, Kimball Park, the Martin Luther Kin Community Center, Southwestern Community College, and downtown.
+It is just a short walk to Kimball School, Manuel Portillo Youth Center, Paradise Creek Educational Park, and the 24th Street Trolley Station, roughly a 1⁄4 mile or a five-minute walk; residents are able to walk to the City Hall, City Library, Kimball Park, the Martin Luther Kin Community Center, Southwestern Community College, and downtown.

-The City is in the process of preparingupdating aits Bicyclekeway Master Plan, which establishes a network of bike routes linking to regional cycling systems and destinations.
+The City is in the process of updating its Bicycle Master Plan, which establishes a network of bike routes linking to regional cycling systems and destinations.
 Some of these facilities cross the Westside neighborhood (see Figure 2-2).
-Bicycle lanes (Class_II) are proposedcan be found along W. 18th Street_and_Wilson Avenue, Coolidge Avenue, Hoover Avenue, and Civic Center Drive.

-Additionally, W. 24th Street.
-Bicycle Routes (Class III) are found proposed along Plaza Boulevard and Mile of Cars Way.
-Civic Center Drive and Roosevelt from W. 8th Street to W. 18th Street.
+Bicycle lanes (Class II) can be found along W. 18th Street, Wilson Avenue, Coolidge Avenue, Hoover Avenue, and Civic Center Drive.
+Additionally, Bicycle Routes (Class III) are found along Plaza Boulevard and Mile of Cars Way.

-WalkSanDiego, conducted a walk audit inon August 20, 2005.
+WalkSanDiego, conducted a walk audit on August 20, 2005.
 WalkSanDiego is a nonprofitorganization dedicated to enhancing the livability of communities by making walking a safe and viable choice for people of all abilities.
 Westside residents identified ideas and priorities for improving the neighborhood pedestrian environment during this workshop.
-The walk audit revealed that there was interest in walking to transit, school, improve the walking experience, the desire to walk was lessened.
+The walk audit revealed that there was interest in walking to transit, school, church, and shopping however, due to the condition of the sidewalks and the lack landscaping to improve the walking experience, the desire to walk was lessened.
 Further discussion of the pedestrian and biking opportunities is contained in Chapter 5, Circulation and Parking Management.